mvaudel/onyase/docs/engine/engine.md

 # Onyase engine

 The Onyase engine is a script using the [compomics-utilities](https://github.com/compomics/compomics-utilities) to conduct standard proteomic database searches.
+An *early beta* release is available [here](https://github.com/mvaudel/onyase/tree/master/release/Onyase-0.0.1.zip).

 ## Usage ##